marmelab/react-admin/UPGRADE.md

 };
 ```

-## The `authProvider` no longer receives the Location pathname in AUTH_GET_PERMISSIONS
+## The `authProvider` no longer receives default parameters

 When calling the `authProvider` for permissions (with the `AUTH_GET_PERMISSIONS` verb), react-admin used to include the pathname as second parameter.
 That allowed you to return different permissions based on the page.
+In a similar fashion, for the `AUTH_CHECK` call, the `params` argument contained the `resource` name, allowing different checks for different resources.

-We believe that permissions should not vary depending on where you are in the application ; it's up to components to decide to do something or not depending on permissions.
-So we've removed the pathname parameter from the calls - the `authProvider` doesn't receive it anymore.
+We believe that authentication and permissions should not vary depending on where you are in the application ; it's up to components to decide to do something or not depending on permissions.
+So we've removed the default parameters from all the `authProvider` calls.

-If you want to keep location-dependent permissions logic, red the current location from the `window` object direclty in your `authProvider`:
+If you want to keep location-dependent authentication or permissions logic, read the current location from the `window` object direclty in your `authProvider`, using `window.location.hash` (if you use a hash router), or using `window.location.pathname` (if you use a browser router):

 ```diff
 // in myauthProvider.js